hackupc/guides-page/_pages/guide/mentor.md

 During the event, we expect mentors to:

 - **Act as helpers**, moving from group to group and helping hackers with any questions or roadblocks they have.
-However, keep in mind that mentors can’t submit a project nor contribute in a team’s project in such a way that a project is mainly their work.
-Their task is to guide and help teams to carry on their own projects.
+However, keep in mind that mentors can’t submit a project nor contribute in a team’s project in a way that a project becomes mainly their work.
+Their task is to guide and help teams to carry on their own projects instead of actively contributing to the code.

 - **Be present** most of the time.
 The hackathon starts at 9.00 P.M on Friday and ends at 9.00 A.M. on Sunday.
 It is not necessary to attend the whole event, but we